drewloewe/Grading-System/grading-system.md

 ### A
 The student:
 - _meets_ the requirements of the labor-based part of this system;
-- _earns_ 90+% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete
+- _earns_ 90+% of the total available points once all points-graded activities, exams, quizzes, and assignments are completed.
-- _submits_ all complete/incomplete-graded activities and assignments and earn grade of “complete.”
 ###  B
 The student:
 - _meets_ the requirements of the labor-based part of this system;
-- _earns_ 80-89% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete
+- _earns_ 80-89% of the total available points once all points-graded activities, exams, quizzes, and assignments are completed.
-- _submits_ all complete/incomplete-graded activities and assignments and earn grade of “complete.”
 ### C
 The student:
 - _meets_ the requirements of the labor-based part of this system;
-- _earns_ 70-79% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete.
+- _earns_ 70-79% of the total available points once all points-graded activities, exams, quizzes, and assignments are completed.
-- _submits_ all but a couple of the complete/incomplete-graded activities and assignments and earn grade of “complete.”
 ###  NP (in WRIT 1301 or 2302) or D (in other courses)
 The student:
 - _meets_ most of the requirements of the labor-based part of this system;
-- _earns_ 60-69% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete (D- is not an available grade);
+- _earns_ 60-69% of the total available points once all points-graded activities, exams, quizzes, and assignments are completed.
-- _submits_ some of the complete/incomplete-graded activities and assignments and earn grade of “complete.”
+- D- is not an available grade at St. Edward's.
 ### F
 The student:
-- _meets few of the requirements of the labor-based part of this system;
+- _meets_ few of the requirements of the labor-based part of this system and
-- _earns_ <60% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete;
+- _earns_ <60% of the total available points once all points-graded activities, exams, quizzes, and assignments are completed.
-- _submits_ few of the complete/incomplete-graded activities and assignments and earn grade of “complete”;
-- _commits_ a serious act of academic dishonesty (NB: dishonesty can by itself result in a final grade of F)
+- Or, regardless of other performance, commits a serious act of academic dishonesty as defined by the applicable Bulletin, Student Handbook, or other university policy.
+(NB: dishonesty can by itself result in a final grade of F).
-### You Get to Make an Argument
-- In the final self-assessment, you should make a *reasonable, supported argument* to me about what overall course grade you believe is warranted.
-I do want to hear from you since I try to defer ultimate assigning of a course grade until I have all the evidence and your input as a grownup.
-- I am not bound by your arguments, but I will consider them if they are supported.
-Here, **argument = reasonable claim + sufficient evidence + warranted inferences**.
-Wishes, mere pleas, and schmoozing are not arguments.
-See the final self-assessment assignment.
-- This is your chance to show me the full picture beyond my own recollections, comments, and grade book.